The First Prompt Counts the Most! An Evaluation of Large Language Models on Iterative Example-Based Code Generation

 \section{Abstract}

-The capabilities of Large Language Models (LLMs) in code generation, particularly for implementing target functionalities from natural language descriptions, have been extensively studied.
-As an alternative form of natural language, input-output examples (I/O examples) provide an accessible, unambiguous, and flexible way to describe functionalities, but the diversity, sparseness, and incompleteness of I/O examples also place challenges on understanding and implementing requirements.
-Therefore, generating code from input-output examples (i.e., example-based code generation) provides a new perspective, allowing us to evaluate LLMs' capability to infer target functionalities from limited information and to process new-form requirements.
+The capabilities of Large Language Models (LLMs) in code generation have been extensively studied, particularly for implementing target functionalities from natural-language descriptions.
+As an alternative to natural language, input-output (I/O) examples provide an accessible, unambiguous, and flexible way to describe functionalities.
+However, their inherent diversity, opaqueness, and incompleteness impose greater challenges for understanding and implementing the target requirements.
+Therefore, generating code from I/O examples (i.e., example-based code generation) provides a new perspective, allowing us to additionally evaluate LLMs' capability to infer target functionalities from limited information and to process new-form requirements.
 However, related research about LLMs in example-based code generation remains largely unexplored.
 To fill this gap, this paper presents the first comprehensive study on example-based code generation using LLMs.
-To address the incorrectness caused by the incompleteness of I/O examples, we adopt an iterative evaluation framework and formalize the objective of example-based code generation as two sequential sub-objectives: generating code conforming to given examples and generating code that successfully implements the target functionalities from (iteratively) given examples.
-We assess six state-of-the-art LLMs using a new benchmark of 168 diverse target functionalities (derived from HumanEval and CodeHunt).
-The results demonstrate that when requirements were described using iterative input-output examples rather than natural language, the LLMs' score decreased by over 60\%, indicating that example-based code generation remains challenging for the evaluated LLMs.
-More interestingly, the vast majority (even over 95\%) of successfully implemented functionalities are achieved in the first round of iterations, suggesting that the LLMs struggle to effectively utilize the iteratively supplemented requirements.
-These findings highlight the importance of early prompts during interactions and offer critical insights and implications for enhancing LLM-driven code generation.
+To address the incorrectness caused by the incompleteness of I/O examples, we adopt an iterative evaluation framework and formalize the objective of example-based code generation as two sequential sub-objectives: generating code conforming to the given examples and generating code that successfully implements the target functionalities from (iteratively) given examples.
+We assess six state-of-the-art LLMs using a new benchmark of 172 diverse target functionalities (derived from HumanEval and CodeHunt).
+The results demonstrate that when requirements are described using iterative I/O examples rather than natural language, the LLMs' score decreases by over 60\%, indicating that example-based code generation remains challenging for the evaluated LLMs.
+Notably, the vast majority (even over 95\%) of successfully implemented functionalities are achieved in the first round of the iterations, suggesting that the LLMs struggle to effectively utilize the iteratively supplemented requirements.
+Furthermore, we find that combining I/O examples with even imprecise and fragmental natural language descriptions greatly improves LLM performance, and the selection of initial I/O examples can also influence the score, suggesting opportunities for prompt optimization.
+These findings highlight the importance of early prompts during interactions and offer critical insights and implications for enhancing LLM-based code generation.